What is SEBI?

-It consists of a Chairman nominated by the Union Government of India and eight other members out of them – two members are officers from the Union Finance Ministry, one member from Reserve Bank of India and five others are nominated by the union government of India.
+It consists of a Chairman nominated by the Union Government of India and eight other members out of which– two members are officers from the Union Finance Ministry, one member from Reserve Bank of India and five others are nominated by the union government of India.

 Functions of SEBI

-The idea behind its establishment is to provide such environment for the financial market enthusiasts that facilitate efficient and smooth working of the securities market by ensuring that the three important participants of the financial market are taken care of i. e issuers of securities, investor and financial intermediaries.
-It is basically a quasi judicial, quasi legislative body.
+The idea behind its establishment is to provide such an environment for the financial market enthusiasts that facilitate efficient and smooth working of the securities market by ensuring that the three important participants of the financial market i. e issuers of securities, investor and financial intermediaries are taken care of.
+It is basically a quasi-judicial, quasi-legislative body.
 Its functions can be primarily divided into 3 categories

-- Protective Functions – to protect the interest of investors and other financial participants which include: promote fair practices, create awareness among investors, prohibit fraudulent and unfair trade practices etc
+To protect the interest of investors and other financial participants which include: promote fair practices, create awareness among investors, prohibit fraudulent and unfair trade practices etc

-- Regulatory Functions – to keep a check on the functioning of the business in the financial markets which include: levying of fees, register and regulate credit rating agency, regulation of takeover of companies etc
+To keep a check on the functioning of the business in the financial markets which include: levying of fees, register and regulate credit rating agency, regulation of takeover of companies etc

-- Development Functions – include: carry out research work, encouraging self – regulating organizations, imparting training to intermediaries etc
+They include: carry out research work, encouraging self – regulating organizations, imparting training to intermediaries etc.

-So overall SEBI is the key authority to regulate and empower Indian capital market.
-It releases annual guidelines time to time for all participants of security market so that fair and smooth functioning of the security market can be ensured.
+So, overall SEBI is the key authority to regulate and empower the Indian capital market.
+It releases annual guidelines from time to time for all participants of the security market so that fair and smooth functioning of the security market can be ensured.